-Figure 2: LWM2M Object Device (ID:3) extended in using a link to a dedicated GSMA Portfolio Object Instance
+Figure 2: LwM2M Object Device (ID:3) extended in using a link to a dedicated GSMA Portfolio Object Instance

 IIlustration II: Extended usage

-The use cases below provide only few examples on how the association of the LWM2M Client, the Portfolio Object and a Tamper-resistant component can work together.
+The use cases below provide only few examples on how the association of the LwM2M Client, the Portfolio Object and a Secure Component can work together.
 It is left to implementation to further enhance the capabilities of such an association.